Xenial-PC/BnnxRuntime/README.md

 # BnnxRuntime
-OnnxRuntime bindings for beef, very far from being completed
+OnnxRuntime bindings for beef, basic InferenceSession.

+This project is far from completed.
+Will be worked on more as I use it!
+Examples will be worked on later!